-The Group has established the Safety Production Management Committee (hereinafter referred to as the "Safety Committee"), which is responsible for guiding and administering the work in relation to safety management.
-The members of the Safety Committee includes the management team of the Group, the persons in charge of the relevant functional departments at headquarter and the persons in charge of its subordinate units.
-Under the unified leadership of the Safety Committee, all of the units have set up their own safety production management work of its own and its subordinate units.
+The Group has established the Safety Production Management Committee (the "Safety Committee"), which is responsible for guiding and administering the work in relation to safety management of the Group.
+The members of the Safety Committee includes the management of the Group, the persons in charge of the relevant functional departments at headquarter and the persons in charge of its subordinate units.
+Under the unified leadership of the Safety Committee, all of the units have set up their own safety production management committee to take up the safety production management work of its own and its subordinate units.
 There is an office under the Safety Committee to handle specific daily work within the scope of responsibilities of the Safety Committee.